Welcome to the patients of David H. Scherreik, OD!

-Dr. David Shilling joined the practice in 1995, after four years of pratice in Bowling Green at another location.
+Dr. David Shilling joined the practice in 1995, after four years of practice in Bowling Green at another location.
 Dr. Nowicki retired in 2008, and in July of 2009 Dr. Nicholas Peiffer joined the practice as an optometrist.
+In March of 2026, Dr. David Scherreik joined the practice as a part-time optometrist.

 Doctors of optometry (ODs) are the primary health care professionals for the eye.
 Optometrists examine, diagnose, treat, and manage diseases, injuries, and disorders of the visual system, the eye, and associated structures as well as identify related systemic conditions affecting the eye.